All Episodes

 What in the hell inspired this?

-The ump member at a clan.
+The ump member in a Klan.

-So the EIB memory division went into gear during the break.
+So the EIB Memory Division went into gear during the break.

-I remember when this came out, it was Time Magazine, August 13th of last year.
+I remember when this came out, it was Time magazine, August 13th of last year.

 And the story written here by Kathy Rooney.

-Look at, you know, that that just the whole the whole the whole notion here, but I mean, you st if you're gonna ask that specifically, I know they're asking if you've got any members of groups, but they say including the Klan.
+But I mean, if you're going to ask that specifically, I know they're asking if you've got any fancy members of groups, but they say including the Klan.

 Do they know something here?

-Uh are you a member of the NRA?
+Are you a member of the NRA?

 You listen to the EIB network.